MatteoGabriele/kashyyyk/README.md

 - Translate supporting nested objects, custom properties, and pluralization
 - Compatible with SSR applications
 - No additional dependencies
-- Small bundle size at less than 700 bytes
+- Small bundle size of less than 700 bytes

 ### Playground
 A small [sandbox](https://codesandbox.io/p/sandbox/rwllm9) to play around with the library